gravitational/teleport/docs/3.1/admin-guide.md

     type: dynamodb
     region: eu-west-1

+    # Name of the DynamoDB table.
+If it does not exist, Teleport will create it.
+    table_name: teleport_table

     # Authentication settings are optional (see below)
     access_key: BKZA3H2LOKJ1QJ3YF21A
     secret_key: Oc20333k293SKwzraT3ah3Rv1G3/97POQb3eGziSZ

-    # This setting configures Teleport to send the audit events in two places: in a DynamoDB table
+    # This setting configures Teleport to send the audit events to two places:
-    # and also keep a copy on a local filesystem.
+    # To the DynamoDB table and to keep a copy on a local filesystem.
     audit_events_uri:  [file:///var/lib/teleport/audit/events, dynamodb://table_name]

     # This setting configures Teleport to save the recorded sessions in an S3 bucket:
     audit_sessions_uri: s3://example.com/teleport.events
 ```